ngrok/ngrok-docs/docs/guides/identity-aware-proxy/securing-with-oauth.md

 ---
-title: Securing your applications with OAuth 2.0
+title: Secure your applications with OAuth 2.0
 ---

-# Overview
+# Secure your applications with OAuth 2.0

 Ngrok simplifies networking by creating secure ingress to any app, device, or service with a single command or line of code.
 It's an ingress-as-a-service platform that decouples ingress from infrastructure, removing the hassle of getting code online without provisioning proxies or VPNs.